skyfe79/RxGitSearch/README.md

 # RxGitSearch

-RxGitSearch is demo app for iOS.
+RxGitSearch is iOS demo app searching github repositories.
 It uses some Rx techniques to achieve flexible, auto ui update, no dependencies and others.
-If you're wandering how to use Rx for real app, I hope RxGitSearch may help you!
-If you are Korean, You can see [my slideshare](http://www.slideshare.net/skyfe79/rx-for-ios-app-rxmvvmdatacenter) why removing dependency is important.
+If you're wandering how to use Rx for real app, I think RxGitSearch may help you!
+The ViewControlls in RxGitSearch has no dependency among them because they use url route to navigate each other.
+If you are Korean, You can see [my slideshare](http://www.slideshare.net/skyfe79/rx-for-ios-app-rxmvvmdatacenter) why removing dependency among ViewControllers is important.

 [![RxGitSearch Demo Video](http://img.youtube.com/vi/NZPmzd2_UZA/0.jpg)](http://www.youtube.com/watch?v=NZPmzd2_UZA)